What is LIFO Liquidation?

 The calculation of profits from pure LIFO liquidation techniques may be misleading towards actual income calculation.

 Some companies use the Dollar-value LIFO method for inventory liquidation.
-As per this method, the current value of the inventory is first discounted to the base layer, based on the current inflation rate.
-Then the real dollar increase is determined, which is then escalated to arrive at the real value of inventory at present (and not the existing value based on current cost prices).
+As per this method, the current value of the inventory is first discounted to the base layer based on the current inflation rate.
+Then the real dollar increase is determined, which is then escalated to arrive at the real value of inventory at present (and not the current value based on current cost prices).

-With this method of calculation, profits that are derived are more practical and realistic.
+With this calculation method, profits that are derived are more practical and realistic.

 Important Points

-- LIFO liquidation is beneficial when the company has a bullish view of the costs of inventory.
+- LIFO liquidation is beneficial when the company has a bullish view of inventory costs.
 In other cases, the company may foresee an increase in sales.

 - It may be forecasted.
 In such a case, if the raw materials costs are predicted to rise, the company can stock up its raw materials gradually at lower costs and then liquidate later, thus booking higher profits.